 From time to time, we at the AA-ISP (the inside sales association) see new speakers and sponsors come into the fold who refer to Inside Sales Departments as “Call Centers” and to Inside Sales Reps (ISRs) as “Agents.”
 Hearing those terms takes me back to the late 90s when those may have been the prevalent terms.
 Nowadays, even those of us who have been in sales for a long time might cringe a little at the “Call Center” label.
 The Boiler Room images rush to mind.
 From one sales professional to another, I take it upon myself to clue in these new members of the community: every time they say “Call Center” and “Agent” they risk alienating themselves from the community of inside sales leaders from whom they seek business.
 Most times they are appreciative of the feedback.

 Trish Bertuzzi, CEO, The Bridge Group I am not sure that evolution will ever happen as both have their place in our economy.
-IMHO a Call Center is an environment best suited to B2C.
+A Call Center is an environment best suited to B2C.
 Agents handle inbound calls and the communication is either a one call close sales process or customer service oriented.
-Inside Sales Organizations are B2B centric and have teams either focused on engaging with buyers to fill the top of the funnel or completing the sales process in one call or many.
+Inside Sales Teams are B2B centric and are either focused on engaging with buyers to fill the top of the funnel or completing the sales process in one call or many.
 This delineation is just my interpretation.
 Tweet this

 Ken Krogue, President, InsideSales.com A Call Center comes in two flavors: outbound telemarketing, or inbound call handling.
 B2B or large ticket B2C products that are complex enough not to be handled in a single call, require professional sales people with a dynamic playbook, rather than call scripts.
 This is often called Inside Sales.
 Usage of technologies such as web conferencing tools are when Call Centers become modern Inside Sales Organizations.
 My Forbes article may offer some additional information.
 Tweet this